mwojnars/hypertag/docs/index.md

     1, c
     2, t

-Moreover, HyperHTML defines tags for

-As mentioned earlier, Hypertag allows easy import of Django template filters to be used as standalone functions or inside pipelines.
+Python built-ins can also be imported explicitly from the usual path.
+Remember to prepend every name with the variable marker (`$`):

+    from builtins import $list as LIST
+    | $LIST((1,2,3))

+output:

+    [1, 2, 3]

+### Common symbols

-Additionally, Hypertag provides a number of predefined tags and functions:
+Hypertag defines a number of general-purpose tags and functions (filters) that can be commonly used with different target languages.

-1. General-purpose tags.
+Tags:
+- dedent
+- inline
+- unique
+- lower
+- upper

-2. Functions & filters.
+Functions (filters):
-3. HTML-specific tags.

-All of the above are automatically imported as built-in symbols by HyperHTML runtime.
+- cycle / alternate
+- findchange

 (TODO...)

+All the symbols listed above are declared as HyperHTML's built-ins and automatically imported whenever this runtime is used.

+### Foreign symbols

+Hypertag allows easy import of Django template filters that can be used subsequently as standalone functions or as filters in pipeline expressions.
+The details are described in the [Filters](#filters) section.

+### HTML-specific symbols

+- HTML tags
+- comment
+- javascript

 <!---
 ## Final remarks

 There is a number of additional elements of Hypertag that have not been mentioned so far.
-These include:

 There are some _gotcha!_ you need to keep in mind when coding with Hypertag:
 - So far, Hypertag hasn't been yet optimized for performance.